-If you have completed the Chicago Election Board's online Judge of Election training curriculum in relation to the 2020 and/or 2022 elections, you may be eligible to receive MCLE credits for part of that training.
+If you have completed the Chicago Election Board's online Judge of Election training curriculum in relation to the 2022 & 2023 elections, you may be eligible to receive MCLE credits for part of that training.
 Please check this page periodically for updates and further information.

 The Chicago Poll Worker Connection is live!